Struggling with stress, worry or anxiety? Don't go it alone. We're here to help.

 Resources for Students

-Let's Talk is available virtually this summer:
+Let's Talk is available virtually this semester:

 Let’s Talk counselors can help provide insight, solutions and information about additional resources.
 Students commonly visit with concerns about stress, sadness, worry, relationships, academic performance, family problems and financial struggles.